 CardCash became “the largest gift card exchange in the world” (its words) after acquiring Plastic Jungle, an early pioneer in the online gift card niche.
 Hundreds of merchants are represented here, including recognizable, national brands like Ace Hardware and Sears.

-CardCash sells gift cards at up to 35% less than face value, and guarantees the full balance of every gift card it sells for 45 days after the sale.
+CardCash sells gift cards at discounts of up to 40% off face value, with less popular or widespread brands commanding deeper discounts.
+Each card’s full balance is guaranteed for 45 days after the sale.
 CardCash pays up to 92% of face value for traded-in gift cards, though less popular merchants’ cards command significantly less.
 Cards are available in plastic (the cost of which includes a nominal shipping fee) and digital forms.

 Gift Card Granny

 Gift Card Granny is like an online gift card discount warehouse.
-The site features cards from hundreds of recognizable merchants, including Subway and T.J.Maxx, and sells cards at discounts up to 40% of face value.
+The site features cards from hundreds of recognizable merchants, including Subway and T.J.Maxx, and sells cards at discounts up to 40% of face value – though, like its competitors, it offers milder discounts on the best-known and widest-spread brands.
 Cards are available in plastic and digital form.
 Plastic cards normally come with a nominal shipping fee, but Gift Card Granny frequently waives shipping during the holidays.
 Gift Card Granny pays up to 93% of face value for unused, unwanted gift cards.

 One of the nicest perks of Gift Card Granny is its Gift Trends feature, which shows the total number of gift cards available for purchase on the site at any given time, as well as the average discount available.

-Giftcards.com sells Visa and MasterCard gift cards, as well as new gift cards issued by national retailers like CVS and JCPenney, at full face value.
+GiftCards.com sells Visa and MasterCard gift cards, as well as new gift cards issued by national retailers like CVS and JCPenney, at full face value.
 Cards are available in plastic (shipping is free) and electronic form.
-One of the big perks of Giftcards.com: Merchant loyalty program members earn loyalty points or cash back rewards (depending on the program) when they purchase gift cards from applicable merchants.
+One of the big perks of GiftCards.com is that merchant loyalty program members earn loyalty points or cash back rewards (depending on the program) when they purchase gift cards from applicable merchants.

 Amazon doesn’t specialize in third-party gift cards like the other sites mentioned here, but it’s worth including simply because, as Amazon sells pretty much everything, its digital gift cards are nearly as versatile as cash.
 They can be loaded with any amount between $0.50 and $2,000, so they’re perfect for basically all budgets and recipients.